blockbridge/blockbridge-docker-volume/README.store.md

 ## Installing the Plugin
-The Blockbridge Plugin is available on the Docker Hub and in the Docker Storage.
-The plugin will need 2 essential pieces of configuration.

 ### Requirement Parameters
+These variables specify the address and authentication meterials needed for the plugin to communicate with the Blockbridge Storage API.
 - BLOCKBRIDGE_API_HOST
 - BLOCKBRIDGE_API_KEY

-These variables specify the address and authentication meterials needed for the plugin to communicate with the Blockbridge Storage API.

-NOTE: It is ***essential** that you supply an alias when installing a plugin.
+### Optional but Recommended

+By default, Docker will associate each volume with the versioned name of the plugin that created it.
+This is known to present significant issues if you need to upgrade.
+We ***highly recommend*** using a plugin alias.

+- ''''--alias blockbridge''''

 ````
 $ docker plugin install --alias blockbridge blockbridge/volume-plugin \